johanberntsson/ozmoo/documentation/manual/techreport.md

 	SWEDISH_CHARS

 Map national characters in ZSCII to their PETSCII equivalents.
 No more than one of these can be enabled.

+## Internal Flags

+These flags are set and used internally in Ozmoo, depending on the settings of the general flags, especially the TARGET_??? flag.

+	COMPLEX_MEMORY

+If COMPLEX_MEMORY is set, then the Z-machine dynamic memory is not directly accessible in RAM, but instead banking (C128, X16) or far memory access (MEGA65) is needed.

+	FAR_DYNMEM

+If FAR_DYNMEM is set, then the Z-machine dynamic memory is not directly accessible from the interpreter by simple lda/sta operations, and additional code is needed to read and write from the story data.

+	HAS_SID

+If the target has a SID chip for sound generation.

+	SUPPORT_80COL

+If the target has an 80 column display.

+	SUPPORT_REU

+If the target potentially supports extended memory of some sort, to be used as a RAM disk for faster game play.

+	VMEM_END_PAGE

+Todo

 ## Debug flags